 Backing up to the cloud is more vulnerable to hackers than the external hard drive method.
 It is also much slower to back up your data due to the speed of internet that you will be sending information over.
 The pro is that this method is done offsite, so you don’t have to worry as much about fire and system failures.

-With hiring a IT service provider who will manage your backup for you, the provider gives you security knowing your data is safe and secure.
+With hiring an IT service provider who will manage your backup for you, the provider gives you security knowing your data is safe and secure.
 The Managed Service Provider will also monitor the backup, ensuring it was completed correctly, and be there to help you out when you need any files restored.
-While it won’t be a one-time cost, like the external hard drive, it is a monthly low cost option you can budget and work into your current financial plan.
+While it won’t be a one-time cost, as the external hard drive, it is a monthly low-cost option you can budget and work into your current financial plan.

 Networks Unlimited can guide you through the process of data backup & recovery of your files, so you don’t have to worry about getting locked out of your business information.
 Contact Rob Benjamin, Director of Managed Services today to see what options are available to you!
 (970) 243-3311 / firstname.lastname@example.org